[36 Plays On A PAGE]

 A high-flying history.

-Utopia Myopia is an academic adult comic book with visions of utopia, dystopia & myopia.
-Illusions, confusions & conclusions play out over 36 plays.
+Utopia Myopia is an academic adult comic book with visions of utopia, dystopia and myopia.
+Illusions, confusions and conclusions play out over 36 plays.
 The setting for each play is a piece of paper 81/2”x11”.
 Characters are listed.
-Scenes & characters are drawn on the top half of the page, while five columns of type in a newspaper style are set below.
+Scenes and characters are drawn on the top half of the page, while five columns of type in a newspaper style are set below.
 The dialogue is kept minimal.
 A shorthand determined by the number of letterforms per line.
 Utopia Myopia is a text-message for today's limited attentions spans.
 A work of art in its own right.

 "Apple trees & bobby pins debate things.
 A CNN app lets Anderson Cooper interview Wittgenstein on Cloud 9, a proud cloud explains letterforms, god DOG & work.
 WHY discourse, of course & Giotto ANGELS are finally free to possess legs and high-heels in their City of Angeles palm trees.
 Disagree re. architectural theory, but agree with the glitzy glass lady-shaped high-rise spanning Sunset Boulevard, that heaven is achieved in Utopia Made in Hollywood."

-Barbara Stauffacher Solomon is a San Francisco-based artist, graphic and landscape designer, and writer.
-Born in 1928, Solomon first worked as a dancer before studying painting and sculpture at the San Francisco Art Institute.
-After the death of her husband in 1956, Solomon moved to Basel, Switzerland to study graphic design at the Basel Art Institute with Armin Hoffman.
-She later studied Architecture at the University of California, Berkeley.
+Barbara Stauffacher Solomon (1928 - 2024) was a San Francisco-based artist, graphic and landscape designer, and writer.
+Born in 1928, Stauffacher Solomon first worked as a dancer before studying painting and sculpture at the San Francisco Art Institute.
+After the death of her husband, filmmaker Frank Stauffacher, in 1956, Stauffacher Solomon moved to Basel, Switzerland to study graphic design at the Basel Art Institute with Armin Hoffman.
+She later studied Architecture at the University of California, Berkeley, and was an instructor at both Harvard University and Yale University.